Judd Apatow

-Judd Apatow (/ˈæpətaʊ/; born December 6, 1967) is an American director, producer, screenwriter, and comedian known for his work in comedy films.
+Judd Apatow (/ˈæpətaʊ/; born December 6, 1967) is an American director, producer and screenwriter known for his work in comedy films.
 Apatow is the founder of Apatow Productions, through which he wrote, produced, and directed his films The 40-Year-Old Virgin (2005), Knocked Up (2007), Funny People (2009), This Is 40 (2012), Trainwreck (2015), The King of Staten Island (2020), and The Bubble (2022).

 Through his company, Apatow produced and developed the television series Freaks and Geeks (1999–2000), Undeclared (2001–2002), Funny or Die Presents (2010–2011), Girls (2012–2017), Love (2016–2018), and Crashing (2017–2019).
 He also produced the films The Cable Guy (1996), Anchorman: The Legend of Ron Burgundy (2004), Talladega Nights: The Ballad of Ricky Bobby (2006), Superbad (2007), Pineapple Express (2008), Forgetting Sarah Marshall (2008), Get Him to the Greek (2010), Bridesmaids (2011), Begin Again (2013), and The Big Sick (2017).

 Throughout his career, Apatow has received nominations for eleven Primetime Emmy Awards (three wins), five Writers Guild of America Awards (one win), two Producers Guild of America Awards, one Golden Globe Award, and one Grammy Award.

 Early life and education

 The middle of three children of Maury Apatow, a real-estate developer, and Tamara Shad, who ran the music label Mainstream Records founded by her father, Bob Shad, Judd Apatow was born on December 6, 1967, in the Flushing neighborhood of the New York City borough of Queens, and raised in Syosset, New York, on Long Island.
 His family is Jewish, but nonreligious.
 Apatow has an older brother, Robert, and a younger sister, Mia.
 Their mother died in 2008.
 His maternal grandmother, Molly, co-starred in his film This Is 40.

 When Apatow was 12 years old, his parents divorced.
 Robert went to live with his maternal grandparents, and Mia went to live with her mother.
 As a child, Apatow lived mainly with his father, and visited his mother on weekends.
 Apatow's mother spent a summer working at a comedy club, which is where Judd was first exposed to live stand-up comedy.

 Apatow's deep interest in comedy dates back to his childhood; his heroes were Steve Martin, Bill Cosby and the Marx Brothers.
-Apatow got his comic start washing dishes at the Long Island East Side Comedy Club, and while attending Syosset High School, he played jazz and hosted a program called Comedy Club on the school's 125-watt radio station WKWZ which he created as a way to meet and learn from comedians he admired.
+Apatow got his comic start washing dishes at the Long Island East Side Comedy Club, and while attending Syosset High School, he played jazz and hosted a program called Comedy Club on the school's radio station, WKWZ, which he created as a way to meet and learn from comedians he admired.
 He cold-called comedians during this period, managing to interview Steve Allen, Howard Stern, Harold Ramis and John Candy, along with emerging comedians such as Jerry Seinfeld, Steven Wright, and Garry Shandling.